Client Management

 Filtering the timeline

 Above the timeline, a row of filter pills lets you narrow down what you see: All (the default, shows everything), Calls, Emails, Meetings, Financial (invoice and payment events), and Projects (project and proposal events).
-Filters are instant because they work on the data already loaded in your browser, no server call needed.
+Filters are instant because they work on the data already loaded in your browser.

 For clients with a long history, the timeline loads 20 entries at a time.
 Scroll to the bottom and click Load more to fetch older entries.